-The number of hours for each wind speed bin during one year are shown in subsequent Figures 11 and 12.
+The number of hours for each wind speed bin during one year are shown in the subsequent Figures 13-15.
 Since wind speeds over 20 m/s are very rare, wind speed bins in these figures are cut at this benchmark for the sake of a clear graphical representation.
-Although for the calculation of the annual energy production, all wind speed bins are included.
-Finally, Tables 9 and 10 show the AEPP for each domain.
-In Lisbon, approximately 9,203 MWh can annually be produced through the installation of four turbines on 264 buildings.
-In Hamburg, the AEPP amounts to 16,927 MWh, produced by four turbines on the roofs of 710 buildings.
+Note, that for the calculation of the AEPP, all wind speed bins are included.
+Finally, Tables 7-9 show the AEPP for each domain.
+In Lisbon, 7,305 MWh can annually be produced through the installation of three turbines on 264 buildings.
+The production can be increased to 12,176 or 17,046 MWh if five or respectively seven turbines were installed on each building.
+In Hamburg, the AEPP amounts to 16,664 MWh, produced by three turbines on the roofs of 710 buildings.
+Five turbines on each building produce to 27,773 MWh and seven turbines per building 38,883 MWh.
+The AEPP in Boson, Massachusetts amounts to 12,502 MWh produced by three turbines on 671 roofs and can be increased to 20,837 MWh if five turbines are installed on each building and to 29,171 MWh if seven turbines were installed.

-Figure 11: Lisbon - Annual number of hours for each wind speed bin and wind group.
+Figure 13: Lisbon - Annual number of hours for each wind speed bin and wind group.
 Each wind group having unique A and k.